Quality-Assurance-DAO/quality-assurance-dao.github.io/content/en/blog/20220423/index.md

 So, no founders, no middlemen who listen, no expectations, no values, no visions, no mission, no alignments.
 Just persons unknown.
 Where is the space for them?

+> Fallibilism is a key element in innovation.
+An iterative approach to governance takes steps of "[*Proofs and Refutations*](https://en.wikipedia.org/wiki/Proofs_and_Refutations)" (Imre Lakatos) or "*Conjectures and Refutations*"([Karl Popper](https://en.wikipedia.org/wiki/Karl_Popper)).
+As Matt Ridley notes in "*How Innovation Works: And Why It Flourishes in Freedom*" (2020) innovation is a gradual, different from invention, often serendiptious, recombinant, involves trail and error and prefers fragmented governance (Chapter 8 - Innovation's essentials).